 Overall Height is measured from the bottom of the keel to the highest non-removable part of the boat.

-Your Own Trailer: If you use your own trailer or cradle, you must take full responsibility of any damage or mishaps that may occur as a result of your trailer not being fit for transport.
-Be sure to inspect your trailer thoroughly, checking the securing devices, lights and tires.
-Note: It is suggested that wooden boats be transported in their own custom cradle, because these are made to spread the boat’s weight properly.
+Your Own Trailer: If you use your own trailer or cradle, you must take full responsibility for any damage or mishaps that may occur as a result of your trailer not being fit for transport.
+Be sure to inspect your trailer thoroughly, checking the securing devices, lights, and tires.
+Note: It is suggested that wooden boats be transported in their own custom cradle because these are made to spread the boat’s weight properly.